PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 # Output:
 # None, unless the feature was explicitly enabled for all users and is being
 # disabled only for the current user as an override, as is the case here,
 # in which case they get prompted to confirm.
+This is described below.

 # Enable an optional feature in all new module manifests created with
 # New-ModuleManifest in the current and future PowerShell sessions for any user